Kmbaria/Awaaards/README.md

 * View posted projects and their details.
 * Post a project to be rated/reviewed.
-* Rate/ review other users' projects
+* Rate/ review other users' projects.
-* Search for projects
+* Search for projects.
 * View projects overall score
 * View my profile page